 How to Choose Your Starting Wick Family

 Choose your starting wick family by matching the wick construction to the candle format first, then use size and burn testing to confirm it.
 Final performance still depends on jar diameter, wax blend, fragrance load, dye, burn length, and trimming habits.
+On this page, the best starting family means the most suitable first family to test for the candle format, not the final wick after sizing and burn testing.
+Use a full burn test after you narrow the family and size.

 Use this step to choose the right wick family before you compare sizes.
 The family should match the candle format, then size and burn testing decide whether that starting point stays or changes.